-The State of California required that all public schools built before 2010 test for lead in their drinking water by July 1, 2019.
-We are committed to supporting our school districts' efforts to protect students and ensure that the drinking water at their school sites are below regulatory limits.
-We worked with all school districts in our service area that serve kindergarten through 12th grade to develop sampling plans, test samples, and conduct follow-up monitoring, if needed, for corrective actions.
+The State of California required that all public schools built before 2010 test for lead in their drinking water.
+We are committed to supporting our school districts' efforts to protect students and confirm that the drinking water at their school sites are below regulatory limits.
+We completed those tests, working with all school districts in our service area that serve kindergarten through 12th grade to develop sampling plans, test samples, and conduct follow-up monitoring, if needed, for corrective actions.
+The state will require us to retest most schools beginning in 2027.